Based on your genetics, your genetic predisposition for Hypertension is

 If your parents or other close blood relatives have high blood pressure, there’s an increased chance of developing high blood pressure.

 Suggested Lifestyle Changes

-- Aim to have a healthier dietary regime including eating more fruits, vegetables and fish, and reducing saturated fat intake.
+- Aim to have a healthier diet regime including eating more fruits, vegetables, and fish, and reducing saturated fat intake.

-- Aim to reduce your salt intake by avoiding processed (fried food, canned food, fast food) foods which commonly contain high salt (sodium) content.
+- Aim to reduce your salt intake by avoiding processed (fried food, canned food, fast food) foods that commonly contain high salt (sodium) content.

-- Quit smoking since smoking is one of the major risk factor for high blood pressure.
+- Avoid or quit smoking as smoking is one of the major risk factors for high blood pressure.

 - Aim to increase your physical activity.
-Have modest levels of aerobic exercise on a regular basis (e.g. brisk walk or a swim for 30-45 min, 3-4x a week).
+Have modest levels of aerobic exercise on a regular basis (e.g. brisk walk or swim for 30-45 min, 3-4 times a week).